Jean-LouisL672/Heteroplasmy_Project/cahier_laboratoire.md

      - Decide to put all the fasta file in the same folder /data/projet2/02_Phylogeny_part/fasta_files

           - for give more facilities to extract sequence with the help of a script

+## 13 octobre
+- Jean-Louis ~ 2H

+     - I fixed the last remaining issues with the Git repository, as there were still some errors to correct (mainly related to file structure and synchronization).
+After these adjustments, the repository is now fully functional and properly organized.
+     - I also designed a script to identify mitochondrial genomes among the sequences contained in the fasta_files directory.
+     The goal of this script is to automatically go through all FASTA files, detect those containing a single complete sequence (corresponding to a mitochondrial genome), and extract them into a dedicated folder for further analyses.